Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 4% I am relatively attracted to balance so this makes me happy.
 I come by my attraction to balance naturally.
 I know that to be true because my main and most-used therapy is neurofeedback.
 It is a means of reading brain wave activity and then giving the brain information about how to balance that activity.
 Balance, as it turns out, is the secret to mental and physical health and all life is endowed with the desire to achieve it.
 Sometimes we call that desire for balance “the pursuit of happiness.”

-A study Sokhadze, et al. (2014) states that…“Neurofeedback improved executive functioning and behavioral symptoms in autism.”
+Sokhadze, E., El-Baz, A., et al. (2014) state that…“Neurofeedback improved executive functioning and behavioral symptoms in autism.”
 This was determined as a result of their study which “may indicate facilitation of visual target discrimination processes and enhanced habituation to task-irrelevant.”
 In other words, the study found that a myriad of environmental noise which persons cannot separate or identify “could account for the strong averse reactions to auditory, tactile and visual stimuli that are common in autism.”

-While Friedrich, et al. (2015), see neurofeedback as possibly eliciting “specific improvements related to the training and specific feedback.
+Friedrich, E., Sivanathan, A., et al. (2015) see neurofeedback as possibly eliciting “specific improvements related to the training and specific feedback.
 As social interactions build the fundamentals of our lives, an improvement in social interactions could strengthen the relationships with the family, facilitate social relationships as well as academic interactions and profoundly improve the health and wellbeing of individuals with ASD across the lifespan.”

 4% Diagnosis without directions: this is what it is to be told your child has autism.
 It is my intention to help you understand why that is and then to change that reality by teaching you what to do to improve the prognosis.